Aadhithyan-2005/Zomato_Restaurant_Review_And_Analysis/README.md

 ---

 ## Conclusion
-This project demonstrates a complete data science workflow—from raw data to model deployment readiness.
+This project demonstrates a complete data science workflow from raw data to model deployment readiness.
 It highlights the importance of data preprocessing, exploratory analysis, and model evaluation in building reliable machine learning systems.

 ---